AI-multimodal/mcr_const/README.md

 ```

 # Usage
-The constraints in this repository is based [pyMCR](https://github.com/usnistgov/pyMCR)
+The constraints in this repository is designed to be compatible with [pyMCR](https://github.com/usnistgov/pyMCR)
-from NIST and is completely compatible with pyMCR.
+from NIST.
+Every MCR can be initiated in the same way they would do in pyMCR.

 E.g. To decompose a XANES sequence, we can use pyMCR only code:
 ```python